AlexanderLindkjaer/alfred-bash-execute-workflow/README.md

 Hit enter and it will open Iterm2, cd to the path and execute the script.

 ## Note
 This workflow uses [Iterm2](https://iterm2.com/) instead of the default mac terminal.
-Make a issue/PR if you need support for normal terminal.
+Make an issue/PR if you need support for normal terminal.